adore/daylight/doc/contribute.md

 technology and help navigate the code for contributing, here are details and guidelines on how Daylight was built.

-Please rely on the following for reference or feel free to ask or suggest:
+Please rely on the following for reference or feel free to ask or suggest
+improvements:

 * [Guiding Principles](principles.md)
 * [Build Environment](environment.md)